PatrykSitko/WWW-RuneScype-Advanced/README.md

 # Create a stunning native web app.

-Use JavaScript & Python inside of your front-end application!
+Use JavaScript & Python inside of your front-end Single Page Application!

 ## how to run this script: